How to Add a Business Card to Apple Wallet (2026 Guide)

 Here's the thing nobody tells you until you've already set it up — Apple Wallet passes all look basically the same.
 A dark or colored header, some text fields, and a QR code at the bottom.

-Compare that to what a digital business card actually looks like — your branding, your photo, your full contact info, social links, and a one-tap save button.
-It's not even close.
+Compare that to what a digital business card looks like — your branding, your photo, your full contact info, social links, and a one-tap save button.

-Apple Wallet sounds like a smart idea until you actually try to use it at a networking event, an open house, or a job site.
+Apple Wallet sounds like a smart idea until you actually use it at a networking event, an open house, or a job site.
 Here's what goes wrong:

-Your info is frozen.
+1. Your info is frozen.
 Change your phone number?
 New email?
 Different company?
-You need to delete the old pass and generate a brand new one.
+You have to delete the old pass and generate a brand new one.
 There's no way to update a Wallet pass after it's created.

-It only works on iPhone.
+2. It only works on iPhone.
 If the person you're talking to has an Android phone — and about half of Americans do — your Wallet pass is useless to them.
-They can't open it, scan it, or do anything with it.
+They can't open it or save it.

-People still have to scan a QR code.
-The Wallet pass doesn't magically beam your info to someone's phone.
-They still need to open their camera, scan the code, and then manually save your info.
-It's the same number of steps as just showing a QR code from your Photos app.
+3. People still have to scan a QR code.
+The pass doesn't beam your info to anyone.
+They open their camera, scan the code, and manually save your info — the same number of steps as showing a QR code from your Photos app.

-No one-tap save.
-When someone scans a Wallet pass QR code, they usually get a raw vCard download or a URL.
-There's no clean landing page where they can see your info and tap "Save Contact."
+4. No one-tap save.
+Scanning a Wallet pass QR code usually triggers a raw vCard download or a bare URL.
+There's no clean landing page with a "Save Contact" button.
 It's clunky.

 No app to install.
 No file format to figure out.
 You fill out a form, and you get a page.

-How to Keep Your Digital Card Ready on Your iPhone
+How to Keep Your Digital Card One Tap Away on iPhone

-You don't need Apple Wallet to have your business card one tap away.
-Here are two ways to keep it ready:
+You don't need Apple Wallet to have your business card ready instantly.
+Two ways:

 Save Your QR Code to Photos